-- The same steps are offered as when you're creating an alias from the Settings menu.
+- The steps are the same as when creating an alias from the Settings menu.

-- After you've created the alias, it is automatically selected as the address to send the message from.
+- After you've created the alias, it is automatically selected as the address from which you'll send your message.

 Change settings of an alias

-- Click on the Edit button next to the alias.
+- Click the Edit button to the right of the alias.

 - Read the warning.
 Confirm your action by clicking on Delete.
 As indicated in the warning dialogue: once an alias is deleted, it is not possible to recreate it.